Back to Silas S. Brown's home page

 Tube compatibility is relevant if you have a "PiTubeDirect" ~140× speed second processor instead of a BBC emulator.
 MicroPower Chess is basically Tube-compatible but the chessboard is invisible: you see only the coordinates.
 Colossus however has more serious Tube problems.

-Acornsoft Chess (which Arthur Norman helped write) and Computer Concepts Chess (and its Superior re-release) have full Tube compatibility and don't always make the same moves, while Bug-Byte Chess is fully Tube compatible and deterministic (although slow to update the screen)---but it's less clear what counts as "solving" it as its search parameters may be configured in hundreds of ways, albeit none of them strong by modern standards.
+Acornsoft Chess (which Arthur Norman helped write) and Computer Concepts Chess (and its Superior re-release, both by David Thompson) have full Tube compatibility and don't always make the same moves, while Bug-Byte Chess is fully Tube compatible and deterministic (although slow to update the screen)---but it's less clear what counts as "solving" it as its search parameters may be configured in hundreds of ways, albeit none of them strong by modern standards.
 These programs all use low-resolution Mode 5 pieces that can be hard to tell apart, meaning that, in order to avoid making blunders due to misidentifying an opponent piece, you either have to get used to their odd pixel art or else keep track of the position separately---which means there's little advantage over MicroPower's invisible board.
 Perhaps the lack of Mode 1 graphics contributed to these programs' being less popular with schools than MicroPower's.

 All material © Silas S. Brown unless otherwise stated.